Marty Walsh, the 54th Mayor of the City of Boston, has spent his life fighting for working families and those needing a second chance.

-From his days as a labor organizer, to his 17 years in the Massachusetts House of Representatives, to his first term in City Hall, Marty has always been committed to growing opportunities for everyone in Boston, no matter who they are or where they come from.
+From his days as a labor organizer, to his 17 years in the Massachusetts House of Representatives, and his five years leading the city as mayor, Marty has always been committed to growing opportunities for everyone in Boston, no matter who they are or where they come from.

 That’s what Marty’s life has been all about: getting things done for the people who are counting on him.
 As a labor leader, Marty created Building Pathways, a nationally recognized program to get low-income women and people of color into good careers.
 As a State Representative, Marty was instrumental in passing legislation during the financial crisis to get workers the pay and benefits they had earned; he was a leading advocate of addiction recovery services; and he was a courageous early defender of marriage equality.

 In uncertain political times for our country, Marty is committed to making Boston a welcoming place for all.
-Whether you’ve lived here for generations or just made this city your home, Marty works every day to ensure your family can build a good life in Boston.
+Whether you’ve lived here for generations or just made this city your home, Marty works every day to ensure you and your family can build a good life in Boston.
 By working together, we can build on our city’s progress and lift up every Bostonian in every neighborhood.